Hôtel de Besenval: The baron's fatal decision and the beginning of the French Revolution

-The looting of the weapons at Les Invalides on 14 July 1789, after the Baron de Besenval had withdrawn his troops on the night of 12 to 13 July from central Paris.
+The looting of the weapons at Les Invalides on 14 July 1789, at around 10.00 a.m., after the Baron de Besenval had withdrawn his troops on the night of 12 to 13 July from central Paris.
 These weapons were used later that day in the Taking of the Bastille by revolutionary insurgents.

-The dismissal of the popular Finance Minister Jacques Necker was the final straw.
-The population of Paris protested in large numbers in the streets.
+The dismissal of the popular Finance Minister Jacques Necker was the final straw, sparking large protests in revolutionary Paris on 12 July 1789.
 The number of protesters was far too large for the Baron de Besenval's troops to be able to oppose them.
 While the baron had taken drastic measures to restore order in Paris in May, he opted for a different strategy in July.
-On the night of 12 to 13 July 1789, the Baron de Besenval withdrew the troops from the centre of Paris via the left bank of the Seine to the Champ de Mars in the hope of calming the situation and avoiding a bloodbath.
+On the night of 12 to 13 July, the Baron de Besenval withdrew the troops from the centre of Paris via the left bank of the Seine to the Champ de Mars in the hope of calming the situation and avoiding a bloodbath.
 However, many contemporaries were convinced that this decision enabled the looting of the weapons at Les Invalides on the morning of 14 July and the Taking of the Bastille later that same day by revolutionary insurgents, using the looted weapons for the Storming of the Bastille.

-"I thought it wisest to withdraw the troops and to leave Paris to itself."
+"I judged it wisest to withdraw the troops and leave Paris to itself."